A new online video platform for sports enthusiasts.

 Once the information architecture was defined, we worked on the navigation system.
 Since the same content could live on multiple pages, we had to create a navigation pattern that allowed users to understand where they were in the flow.

 The mobile first visualization had to be consistent over different devices but also clear and easy to digest for the general public.
 To develop the concept I worked with ice hockey – Swiss national sport and one with the most advanced technologies and analytics – data focusing my attention on navigation, labelling and colours.
-I maintained a modular layout so to be scalable for new and updated data and could work across different sports and disciplines.
+I maintained a modular layout that could work across different sports and disciplines and be scalable for new and updated data.